andreflorindo/layla/README.md

 4) Execute rosdep for the remaining ROS dependencies
 5) Build the workspace using catkin built

+Note: Be sure to have installed the industrial_robot_simulator and the python library scipy

 ## Launch

 Each time Layla is executed, the robot trajectory corresponding to a single tow course is generated.